top of page

 Cost Factors

-• Film specification: FR rating and thickness (e.g., 250–300 micron) affect material spend and performance.
+FR rating, thickness (e.g. 250–300 micron) and any perforation or clear panel requirements all affect material spend and performance.

-• Crew & travel: trained crews, supervision and mileage; large or distant sites require bigger teams.
+Trained crews, supervision and mileage; large or distant sites require bigger teams and may need accommodation.

-How to keep costs down: plan panels from drawings, protect edges early, choose the right FR spec, and schedule installs around wind windows.
+How to keep costs under control: plan panels from drawings, protect edges early, choose the right FR spec for the risk, schedule installs around realistic wind windows, and build waste/recycling into the plan from day one – then sanity-check the numbers with the EcoShrink calculator and an installation quote.

 Risk & H&S

-• QA: photo records of welds/terminations, sign-offs per elevation, snag list cleared before handover.
+Photo records of welds/terminations and doorways, sign-offs per elevation, and a snag list cleared before handover.
+Reference these in your QA checklist.

 Compliance